Escape of Charles II: Trent to Charmouth and back – attempt to escape via Charmouth

 The King spent the next few days at Trent House while Wyndham and Wilmot attempted to find a ship from Lyme Regis or Weymouth.
-Wyndham contacted Captain Ellesdon, a friend in Lyme Regis, one of whose tenants, Stephen Limbry, was sailing for St. Malo the following week.
+Wyndham contacted Captain Ellesdon, a friend in Lyme Regis, one of whose tenants, Stephen Limbry, was sailing from Charmouth to Saint-Malo the following week.
 Charles and Wilmot, it was decided, could board the vessel in the guise of merchants travelling to recover money from a debtor.

-On 22 September Charles rode to Charmouth in the company of Juliana Coningsby, a niece of Lady Wyndham, the pair pretending to be an eloping couple.
-Charles waited at the Queen's Arms Inn for Wilmot to negotiate with Captain Limbry to take them to France.
+At Charmouth, Charles waited at the Queen's Arms Inn for Wilmot to negotiate with Captain Limbry to take them to France.
+To explain the party's need to depart quietly at night, the landlady was told in confidence that her guests were an eloping couple (Wyndham's cousin and Wilmot posing respectively as bride and groom), with Charles as their manservant.
 Limbry did not appear, however, having (according to him) been locked in his bedroom by his wife, who was afraid for his safety.

-On the morning of 23 September, Charles and Juliana travelled to nearby Bridport, still hoping that the king could leave from the Dorset coast.
-When they arrived they discovered to their horror that the town was filled with Parliamentary troops about to sail for Jersey.
+Stranded on the beach at dawn, with no sign of the promised boat, Charles and Wyndham decided to head to nearby Bridport, hoping to find out there what had happened to Limbry.
+When they arrived they discovered that the town was filled with Parliamentary troops about to sail for Jersey.
 Charles boldly walked through the soldiers to the best inn and arranged for rooms.
 The ostler confronted the King, saying "Sure, Sir, I know your face", but Charles convinced him that he and the ostler had both been servants at the same time for a Mr Potter of Exeter.

 Wilmot meanwhile had remained behind in Charmouth after his horse had lost a shoe.
-The inn's ostler, a Parliamentary soldier, became suspicious – and had his suspicions confirmed when a blacksmith told him that one of the horse's shoes had been forged in Worcestershire.
+The inn's ostler, a veteran Parliamentary soldier, became suspicious – and had his suspicions confirmed when a blacksmith told him that one of the horse's shoes had been forged in Worcestershire.
 Learning that the "eloping couple" had departed for Bridport, the ostler informed his commanding officer, who rode after them.
 Wilmot, also trying to find the King in Bridport, had gone to the wrong inn.
 He sent a servant to find Charles and passed word that they should meet up outside the town.
 On meeting, they agreed that they should return to Trent in view of the considerable number of troops in the locality.
 Taking a small country road (Lee Lane) heading north they narrowly missed a party of troops who were riding from Charmouth.
 A modern memorial stone in Lee Lane commemorates the narrow escape.

 Losing their way, Charles and Wilmot decided to stop overnight in the village of Broadwindsor, at The George Inn.
 That evening, the local constable arrived with forty soldiers who were to be billeted at the inn, en route to Jersey.
 Fortunately for Charles, attention was diverted by one of the women travelling with the soldiers going into labour, allowing the King to escape the next morning and return to Trent House.